 Objectives: TOU pricing is designed to incent the shifting of energy usage.
-Therefore peak demand reductions are expected, and energy conservation benefits may also be realized.
+Therefore peak demand reductions are expected.
+However, there is also potential for energy conservation benefits to be realized.

 Description: In August of 2010, the OEB issued a final determination to mandate TOU pricing for Regulated Price Plan ("RPP") customers by June 2011, in order to support the Government's expectation for 3.6 million RPP consumers to be on TOU pricing by June 2011, and to ensure that smart meters funded at ratepayer expense are being used for their intended purpose.